elugens/hello-javascript/docs/general-javascript-questions/javascript-basics/basic-javascript-questions-answers.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> In the browser, JavaScript's
-      abilities are limited to ensure a user's safety.
-The aim is to prevent a malicious website from accessing users’ data or harming them.
+      <strong>Interview Response:</strong> JavaScript's capabilities are restricted in the browser for security reasons.
+We want to prevent malicious websites from gaining access to or harming our users' data.
     </div>
     <br />
     <div>
-      <strong>Technical Response:</strong> JavaScript’s abilities in the browser
-      are limited for the sake of the user’s safety.
-The goal is to prevent evil websites from accessing personal data or harming users.
+      <strong>Technical Response:</strong> Due to user safety concerns, JavaScript's abilities are limited in the browser.
+The idea is to prevent evil websites from accessing personal data or causing harm to users.
     </div>
     <div>
       <strong>Examples of such restrictions include:</strong>